Nikolaos Ioannidis: Asteras Tripolis

 Asteras Tripolis officially announced the signing of 22-year-old Greek striker Nikos Ioannidis until the summer of 2018, for an undisclosed fee.

 In his 10th appearance with the club, in a 2–1 home game against Veria, he scored a brace, sealing the victory for his club.
 On 1 July 2017, Ioannidis had mutually solved his contract with the club.

 Diósgyőr

 Diósgyőr officially announced the signing of the Greek striker until the summer of 2020, for an undisclosed fee.
 On 16 September 2017, he scored his first goal with the club in a 2–4 home loss game against Paksi FC.

 Marítimo

 On 2 September 2018, the Portuguese club Marítimo officially announced the signing of the Greek striker until the summer of 2021, for an undisclosed fee.

 Doxa Drama

 On 11 September 2019, the Greek Super League 2 club Doxa Drama F.C. officially announced the signing of the Greek striker until the summer of 2020, for an undisclosed fee.

 Apollon Smyrnis

 On 2 January 2020, the Greek Super League 2 club Apollon Smyrnis F.C. officially announced the signing of the Greek striker until the summer of 2020, for an undisclosed fee.

+Athens Kallithea FC

+On 15 January 2023, Ioannidis left Apollon to join Athens Kallithea FC.

+Ethnikos Achna

+On January 8, 2024, Ioannidis signed with the Cypriot First Division club Ethnikos Achna.

+FC Feronikeli 74

+On August 4, 2024, Ioannidis signed with the FC Feronikeli 74.